-Ashen Skin Cause #3: Harsh soaps and detergents
+Ashen Skin Cause #3: Harsh Soaps and Detergents

-Ashen Skin Cause #4: Hot baths and showers
+Ashen Skin Cause #4: Hot Baths and Showers

 Steamy showers may be comforting in the winter, but they aren’t doing any favors for your skin.
 According to the American Academy of Dermatology (AAD), hot water strips the natural oils from your skin.
-When showering, keep the water temperature at lukewarm.
-That, and keep showers short.
-The AAD says showers that last between 5 and 10 minutes actually adds moisture to your skin.
-Staying in for too long can do the opposite though, leaving your skin less hydrated than before.
+When showering, keep the temperature lukewarm and the duration of your shower short.
+The AAD says showers that last between 5 and 10 minutes actually add moisture to your skin.
+Staying in for too long can do the opposite, though, leaving your skin less hydrated than before.
 Pro tip: After exiting the shower, apply moisturizer while your skin is still slightly damp to better lock in moisture.

-Ashen Skin Cause #5: Swimming in chlorinated pools
+Ashen Skin Cause #5: Swimming in Chlorinated Pools

 Have you ever noticed a chalky-white appearance on your skin after a lap in the pool?
 This could be due to chlorine stripping your skin of its natural oils.
-“While chlorine is great to kill harmful bacteria, it’s not so great for your skin and hair as it also kills good bacteria, in addition to stripping natural oils,” warns board-certified dermatologist, and Skincare.com expert, Dr. Dendy Engelman.
+“While chlorine is great to kill harmful bacteria, it’s not so great for your skin and hair as it also kills good bacteria, in addition to stripping natural oils,” warns board-certified dermatologist and Skincare.com expert Dr. Dendy Engelman.